MUNG BEAN ALLERGY

 , these are common proteins which can cause oral allergy type symptoms across multiple groups of foods.

-proteins are commonly found in nuts and seeds and are also known as 7S seed storage proteins.
+proteins are commonly found in other legumes, nuts and seeds and are also known as 7S seed storage proteins.

 Mung bean allergy has been associated with Pollen Food Allergy Syndrome